About Zoë Escher

-You are also welcome to follow me on Instagram: zoe_escher and check my facebook page.
+You are also welcome to follow me on Instagram: zoe_escher.

 The long version

 In 2004, I traveled to Japan where I was on a training camp in Tokyo.
-After training, I was invited to dinner with the teachers at one of the many good sushi restaurants. – It was an eye-opener.
-Japanese sushi has much more taste, and typically, Japanese sushi restaurants have 20 different kinds of fish on their menu.
+After training, I was invited to dinner with the teachers at Tokyo’s many high quality sushi restaurants. – That was an eye-opener.

 In 2005, my knee was injured, so unfortunately, I had to give up practicing kendo.
 But my joy of the beautiful country and culture of Japan and my enthusiasm for Japanese cuisine remained unchanged.